syncfusion-content/wpf-docs/wpf/Maps/Map-Providers.md

 {% endtabs %}

-N> When setting LatLngBounds and DistanceRadius at the same time, the priority is DistanceRadius and calculate zoom level based Radius value.
+N> When setting LatLngBounds and DistanceRadius at the same time, the priority is DistanceRadius, and calculate zoom level based on Radius value.

 ![WPF SfMaps zoom level changed image](Map-Providers_images/Zoom_Level.jpg)

 ## Calculate the map tile layer bounds

-Calculate imagery layer pixel bounds while zooming, panning and Geo-Coordinate value changing.
+Calculate the imagery layer pixel bounds while zooming, panning, and Geo-Coordinate value changing.

 {% tabs %}